-- 1b.
-No impact.
+- No impact.
 The closest officially designated State Scenic Highway is Highway 243, located over 20 miles east of the proposed Project site.
 One mature ash tree is located in the northeastern portion of the site.
 However, according to the Perris GP, no notable stands of native or mature trees exist in the City and no impact is associated with development consistent with the GP.
 Additionally, the PVCCSP EIR identified no specific scenic resources such as trees, rock outcroppings, or unique features within the Specific Plan area.
 Therefore, there are no significant scenic resources within the proposed Project site, and construction and operation of the proposed Project will not substantially damage scenic resources.
-Therefore, no impact would occur. - 1c.
-Less than significant impact.
-Visual character describes the aesthetic setting of a Project area.
-The PVCCSP minimized future conflicts between the residential uses and their neighboring industrial uses along with striking an appropriate balance between industrial, commercial, and residential uses.
+Therefore, no impact would occur. - The PVCCSP minimized future conflicts between the residential uses and their neighboring industrial uses along with striking an appropriate balance between industrial, commercial, and residential uses.
 Since the proposed Project is in an urbanized area and is consistent with the PVCCSP LI land use designation, the proposed Project is consistent with zoning and the planned character of the area.
-Additionally, the proposed Project will be designed according to requirements outlined in the PVCCSP to address visual character, including but not limited to: Chapter 4.0, On-site Design Standards and Guidelines; Chapter 8.0, Industrial Design Standards and Guidelines.
+Additionally, the proposed Project will be designed according to requirements outlined in the PVCCSP to address visual character, including but not limited to: Chapter 4.0, On-site Design Standards and Guidelines; Chapter 6.0, Landscape Standards and Guidelines; Chapter 8.0, Industrial Design Standards and Guidelines.